douglaslb/won-games-api/README.md

 ## Next Steps

-- A SQL Dump to populate database
+- Create a Data Scraper to populate API